GabrielCachadina/Ansible_Playbooks/README.md

 After installing the security patch, it installs a container running [Jupyter notebook](https://jupyter.org/) and another running [Tensorboard](https://www.tensorflow.org/tensorboard).
 Note that Tensorboard must run the minimum requirements to run.
 The default token I setup for Jupyterlab is `token`.

+### SetUp_MachineLearningServer.yml

+After installing the security patch, it installs a 4 containers:
+    - Grafana, to monitor the data.
+    - Cadvisor, to monitor the containers.
+    - Node Exporter, to monitor the local system.
+    - Prometheus, a database.

 ### SetUp_PrintingServer.yml

 This playbook will create a server the [cups](https://openprinting.github.io/cups/cups3.html) utility installed.